Vangax/netrunner.os/README.md

 ### ++ THE SCREENSHOTS (CHECK THIS OUT!) ++

-Here is what the dashboard looks like in action:
+Here is what the dashboard looks like in action: (only the building that grow with time are the real networks rest all are for the fun)

 #### 1. The Neural Link Boot Sequence
 ![Neural Link Boot Sequence](screenshots/netos_01_boot.png)